Business Premises and Supplies in China

 Hello,My name is Michael Pelletz.
 I am the founder of SAFR, the world's safest rideshare company designed for men, women and children.
 We are expanding across the globe and we have recently opened up 5 franchises in Pakistan.We are looking to expand in China as well as many other countries.
 If you are interested, please contact me at email@example.com or 508-400-1712.Best Regards,

 Before you begin searching for an office in China, you should decide what type of property will facilitate your business needs.

-There are numerous reasons why a business will choose a serviced office when expanding a business to China, but perhaps the most important is flexibility.
+There are numerous reasons why a business will choose a serviced office when starting a business in China, but perhaps the most important is flexibility.
 The problem with conventional leases is that a company is then tied to a particular office, and no-one wants their business needs jeopardised by obligation.
 During the lifetime of a lease, the requirements of a company are subject to change, and adjustments aren't often possible without incurring big fees, delays and unwanted administration problems.

 A serviced office in China gives a company the freedom to expand or downsize itself as business dictates, allowing for instantaneous use and no long-term obligations.
 In the fixed price, this form of office accommodation often provides all inclusive servicing too.
 This can include furnishings, maintenance, staffed reception, and office equipment.

 It is a traditional way to accommodate your business and is arguably the most cost-effective.
 Small and start-up businesses, in particular, benefit greatly.
 It enables them to set-up quickly, affordably, and with no long-term commitment (use can be as little as week-by-week or month-by-month).
 It is sometimes possible to move into your new office with 24-hours.
-There are many serviced office companies such as Regus and Instant Offices.

 Another invaluable aspect of the service is ongoing IT support in China, especially for those companies without in-house techies.
 The amount of support will vary from each serviced office, but a little research will help you find the right package.